3297. Count Substrings That Can Be Rearranged to Contain a String I

 Initial Setup:

-- The first check is to see if
+- First check if

-.
-If true, return0
+- if true, return0

 cnt